 This popular spicy salad comes from Laotian cuisine, where the original recipe was birthed and has been adopted and loved by many worldwide.
 You can find a lighter and simpler Thai green papaya salad version here.
+Try the Lao cucumber salad and Thai green beans salad.
+Both are delicious street food!

 Why This Recipe Works